Yoga for Beginners: The Art of Harmonizing Body and Mind

 • Finally, lay your forehead on the floor and breathe deeply.

 As you can see, yoga for beginners isn’t just simple.
 It’s also relaxing and helps you relieve excessive muscle strain and tension.
-As long as you do it without pushing yourself too hard, being aware of your physical limits, you can start to add new, more complicated asanas.
+As long as you do it without pushing yourself too hard, and being aware of your physical limits, you can start to add new, more complicated asanas.
 That way you can experience more of the benefits of this age-old, amazing practice.

 This text is provided for informational purposes only and does not replace consultation with a professional.
 If in doubt, consult your specialist.